celestiaorg/celestia-app/docs/architecture/adr-004-qgb-relayer-security.md

 - Pros:
   - Fix the race condition issue

-### Synchronous QGB : Universal nonce approach
+### Synchronous QGB: Universal nonce approach

 This approach consists of switching to a synchronous QGB design utilizing universal nonces.
-This means, the `ValsetConfirm`s and `DataCommitmentConfirm`s  will have the same nonce being incremented on each attestations.
-Then, the QGB contract will check against this universal nonce and only accept an attestations if its nonce is incremented by 1.
+This means the `ValsetConfirm`s and `DataCommitmentConfirm`s will have the same nonce being incremented on each attestation.
+Then, the QGB contract will check against this universal nonce and only accept an attestation if its nonce is incremented by 1.

 - Cons:
-  - Unifiying the `ValsetConfirm`s and `DataCommitmentConfirm`s under the same nonce even if they represent separate concepts.
+  - Unifying the `ValsetConfirm`s and `DataCommitmentConfirm`s under the same nonce even if they represent separate concepts.
 - Pros:
   - Simpler QGB smart contract

-### Add more state to the contract : Store valsets and their nonce
+### Add more state to the contract: Store valsets and their nonce

 Update the QGB contract to store the valset hashes + their nonces: